davidhyongae2/Election-Results/README.md

 ## Summary
 This script can be used in a similar format by giving three columns of ID, county and candidates in different locations or years.
-</br> It can also be used to determine who lost this election, based on the number of votes within this county </br>
+</br> It can also be used to determine who lost this election, based on the number of votes within this county. </br>